The Complete History of the Traditional Latin Mass Movement of Eastern Oklahoma, 1970 - Present (2018)

 Ch.
 6. Clear Creek monastery.

-I recall running into the fampous Kirk Kramer around 1997 or so, who was one of the "movers and shakers" volunteers to help bring the monks from Fontgombeaut Benedictine Monastery (Latin Mass) in France, to a thousand, wooded acres near Hulbert, OK out east closer to Tahlequah.
+The first time I heard anything about the potential Clear Creek foundation was in 1997, running into the famous Kirk Kramer who was one of the "mover and shaker" volunteers to help bring the monks from Fontgombeaut Benedictine Monastery (Latin Mass) in France, to a thousand, wooded acres near Hulbert, OK out east closer to Tahlequah.
 Kramer is a journalist and was a member of the informal men's group called The Rooster Cogburn Society, mostly of men who go to the Latin Mass, who got together for dinner and to talk religion.
 The monks chose to come to the Tulsa Diocese in 1999 because of the cheap land, but also because of Bishop Slattery.

 In those early pioneering days, they were able to make a temporary monastery (now used by the Clear Creek Benedictine Sisters) with prefab buildings, but eventually started building a medieval style, Romanesque monastery at a higher elevation.
 An architect from Notre Dame designed it, and a Tulsa construction company took the job.
 Also, families from all over the country started to move to Clear Creek, to live near the monks for their liturgy and spirituality.
 The founding monks, especially the Americans Fr.
 Anderson (now Abbot), Fr.
 Bethel, Fr.
 Brown, and Fr.
 Shapiro, had a vision of a monastic community including neighboring lay Catholics to organically form, perhaps, an actual Catholic hamelot or village.
 Their inspiration was their mentor teacher from Kansas University, none other than John Senior.

 Before long, several large, homeschooling families had settled in.
 A main issue was their need for a full, sacramental parish life which the monks were not able to give being fully cloistered and purely contemplative.
 Bishop Slattery tried a couple projects, one to start a parish out at the monastery, which did not bear fruit, and the other to postition a Latin Mass-offering priest in the Wagoner parish, a half hour away.
-Over time, the direction families would take for a parish life would be to drive to Tulsa and attend the new Fraternity church.
-A few visited the SSPX church.
+Over time, the direction families would take who wanted a parish life would be to drive to Tulsa and attend the new Fraternity church.
+A couple families joined the SSPX church.
 Several of the families formed companies in the area, one being a Catholic publishing company.
 Other men for work either have to commute, or can work from home.

 Early on, Benedictine Sisters associated with the FSSP settled in near the monastery, and bought a house just across the gravel road from the entrance to monastery land.
 Over time, they became officially Clear Creek nuns, formally attached to the monastery, which is now a full Abbey.
 An Abbey is ruled over by an Abbot, who in many respects exercises the function of bishop delegated to him by the Church.